 Our business has grown.
 CRINTEL alerts us anytime they identify we are exposed to the dark web.
 They also help train our team - reducing the risk of additional exposure.

-CRINTEL - Cyber Risk Intelligence specialise in providing Cyber Threat Intelligence and Dark Web monitoring solutions for key markets across the SME landscape including - Non-Profit Organisations, Law Firms, Accountants, and Service-Based SME's.
-We work as a co-managed solution to support your internal team and external IT security advisors to provide you with actionable threat intelligence via 24/7 live monitoring of the dark web.
+CRINTEL - Cyber Risk Intelligence is a Private Intelligence Agency (PIA) that specialises in Cyber Threat and Risk Intelligence originating from the Dark Web.
+We work within key markets across the SME landscape including - Non-Profit Organisations, Law Firms, Accountants, and Service-Based SME's.
+CRINTEL operates as a co-managed solution to support your internal team and external IT security advisors to provide you with actionable threat intelligence via 24/7 live monitoring of the dark web.
 Our fully managed services are available for Members only, on a cost-effective subscription basis, to strengthen and support existing cyber security initiatives.

 CEO, Managing Director